-2.27 Following the Independent Examination, the Department for Infrastructure will issue a Direction to the Council, requiring us to adopt the draft Plan Strategy as originally prepared or with modifications.
+2.27 Following the Independent Examination, the Department of the Environment will issue a Direction to the Council, requiring us to adopt the draft Plan Strategy as originally prepared or with modifications.
 We may also be directed to withdraw the draft Plan Strategy.
 In either scenario, the Department will be expected to give reasons for its decisions.

 - a.
 We will issue a public notice to confirm: - i.
-The adoption of our Plan Strategy; and - Where you will be able to get copies of the Plan Strategy, the Department for Infrastructure's Direction and the accompanying Independent Examiner's Report;
+The adoption of our Plan Strategy; and - Where you will be able to get copies of the Plan Strategy, the Department of the Environment's Direction and the accompanying Independent Examiner's Report;